smikhalevski/doubter/README.md

 // ⮕ { name: 'Jill' }

 jsonShape.parse({ tag: Symbol() });
-// ❌ ValidationError: intersection at /tag: Must conform the union
+// ❌ ValidationError: type.union at /tag: Must conform the union
 ```

 Note that the `JSON` type is defined explicitly, because it cannot be inferred from the shape which references itself